Phase One Overview: Beginning a Low Carb Diet

 Eat nothing that isn't on the list of Phase 1 acceptable foods, unless you plan to continue on Phase 1 for longer than two weeks.
 If so, then it is acceptable to add nuts and seeds.

-Our low carb food list is an easy guide to your Phase 1 eating plan.
-Most fish, poultry and meat don't contain carbs so you can feel free to enjoy them, but use the low carb food list to be sure you're also getting your 12 to 15 grams of net carbs in vegetables as well.**
+Our low carb food list is an easy guide to your Phase 1 low carb eating plan.
+Most fish, poultry, and meat do not contain carbs so you can feel free to enjoy them, but use this list of low carb foods to be sure you are getting your 12 to 15 grams of net carbs in vegetables as well.**

 All fish including: